lcthums/sistemkoin-official-api-docs/README.md

 - Endpoints use ``HMAC SHA256`` signatures.
 The ``HMAC SHA256`` signature is a keyed ``HMAC SHA256`` operation.
 Use your ``apiSecret`` as the key and totalParams as the value for the HMAC operation

 ## Timing Security
-- A ``SIGNED`` endpoint also requires a parameter, ``timestamp``, to be sent which should be the millisecond timestamp of when the request was created and sent.
+- A ``SIGNED`` endpoint also requires a parameter, ``timestamp``, to be sent which should be the second timestamp of when the request was created and sent.
 - An additional parameter, ``recvWindow``, may be sent to specify the number of milliseconds after ``timestamp`` the request is valid for.
 If ``recvWindow`` is not sent, **it defaults to 5000**

 ## Http Status Codes